 Becoming a digital-first organization is a journey that will be different for everyone.
 The decision to make a change has to be yours.
 However, we hope that by now you can see the benefits.
 The possibilities discussed here are simply a glimpse into what the beginning of digitization might look like.

-There are so many ways a digital initiative can be introduced.
+There are so many ways in which an initiative for going digital can be introduced.
 Two of the most prominent are:

 - Electronic Data Interchange (EDI): A format-specific data communication method that makes document exchange exponentially easier.

 - Application Programming Interface (API): A modern digital system that can retrieve and deliver any data you want in seconds.

 In 2019, for all the B2B electronic sales, EDI was invested in for 78.4% i.e. a figure of $7 trillion.
 This was even before the pandemic knocked on the doors.
 Imagine the figures EDI must have reached in today’s date, with all of the digitization already in full swing.

 EDI enhances data integration and streamlines the course of information for an organization.
 EDI for supply chains can ultimately lead to improved customer service along with process visibility amongst trading partners.
 EDI for business data exchanges streamlines the data correspondence between businesses. ere is a lot more to EDI that you can learn in our blog here: